 His displeasure stunned me.
 Here was a city that I thought was absolutely beautiful and yet, here is a local resident who thought very little of it.
-Perhaps it is because Suzhou lacked the economic growth of Hong Kong, Shanghai and even Beijing.
-Despite this, I admire this humble and beautiful city for its ability to retain traditional Chinese culture in midst of a rapidly changing economy.
+Perhaps it’s because Suzhou lacked the economic sophistication of Hong Kong, Shanghai and even Beijing.
+Despite this, I admire this humble and beautiful city for its ability to retain traditional Chinese culture in midst of a rapidly changing China.

 Binh Vong is a junior in the International Political Economy track of the Jackson School of International Studies and is also majoring in Political Science and Chinese.
 She is currently a member of the Jackson School Journal Editorial Board.